Return to: The Graduate School

 Graduate Entrance Examinations

-As part of graduate admission requirements, students might be required to take one or more standardized tests:
+As part of graduate admission requirements, depending on the program applying to, students may be required to take one or more standardized tests.
+Results of standardized tests are used as part of a holistic review process.

 Graduate Record Examination General Test